ninbura/windows/README.md

 		- open crystaldiskmark and hit the giant "all" button
 			- verify that drive temp remains under 65c via crystaldiskinfo during benchmark
 		- If you see your m.2 temperature go above 65c during the benchamrk see [troubleshooting high temperatures](#troubleshooting-high-temperatures)

-14. ### download/install drivers from the **drivers** list below
-	- you don't need to restart your computer when prompted after every single driver
-	- restart your computer after installing all drivers
- 	- Note that every driver you need may not be listed below, said list is composed of items relevant to me and my direct peers.
 15. ### configure audio settings
 	- open control panel & navigate to `hardware & sound > sound`
  	- verify you're on the "playback" tab